© Tjalle Boorsma, Asociación Armonía

 Our field partner is the Bolivian organization Asociación Armonía, which owns and manages Barba Azul Nature Reserve.

 In 2008, with support from American Bird Conservancy and World Land Trust-US (now Rainforest Trust), the Bolivian conservation organization Asociación Armonía was able to purchase land for the Barba Azul Nature Reserve, creating the first protected area for the Blue-throated Macaw, whose wild population is believed to number only 350 individuals.
-The impetus for the reserve was the finding of a thriving colony of at least 80 birds (now numbering about 100), whereas previous surveys had turned up only small groups of 2-3 pairs.
-The first step was the removal of cattle from the reserve.
+The impetus for the reserve was the discovery of a thriving colony of at least 80 birds (now numbering about 100), whereas previous surveys had turned up only small groups of 2-3 pairs.
+The first step was the removal of the majority of cattle from the reserve.

 When the adjacent Santa Anita ranch came on the market, several conservation organizations including ICFC took advantage of a great opportunity to double the size of the reserve.
 With almost one third of the population of Blue-throated Macaws, this property is a valuable addition.